 Boiling Water Reactor (BWR)

 BWR is the abbreviation for the Boiling Water Reactor.
-These reactors were originally designed by Allis-Chalmers and General Electric (GE).
-The General Electric design has survived, whereas all Allis-Chalmers units are now shutdown.
+These reactors were originally designed by Allis-Chambers and General Electric (GE).
+The General Electric design has survived, whereas all Allis-Chambers units are now shutdown.
 The first GE US commercial plant was at Humboldt Bay (near Eureka) in California.
 Other suppliers of the BWR design world-wide have included - ASEA-Atom, Kraftwerk Union, Hitachi.
 Commercial BWR reactors may be found in Finland, Germany, India, Japan, Mexico, Netherlands, Spain, Sweden, Switzerland, and Taiwan.
 Japan and Taiwan have the newest BWR units.

 The BWR reactor typically allows bulk boiling of the water in the reactor.
 The operating temperature of the reactor is approximately 570F producing steam at a pressure of about 1000 pounds per square inch.
 Current BWR reactors have electrical outputs of 570 to 1300 MWe.
 As this the PWR designs, the units are about 33% efficient.